Monlo/Monlo/README.md

 👩🏽‍🎓 I'm currently pursuing a Master's in Data Science for Public Policy at the Hertie School in Berlin

 🔍 I have over six years of professional experience doing research and policy analysis.
-Currently I'm a Student Assistant at the Weizenbaum Institute, where in the Digital Economy, Internet Ecosystem, and Internet Policy research group.
+Currently I'm a Student Assistant at the Weizenbaum Institute, in the Digital Economy, Internet Ecosystem, and Internet Policy research group.

 🌱 I co-founded Hijas de Internet (Daughters of the Internet), a digital platform to advocating for more inclusive, ethical, and accessible digital spaces.